zakcali/haplomat2arlequin/README.md

 MAC (Multiple Allele Codes) is one of those formats, and you can export from Excel if you keep your archive in Excel fomat

-if you entered your data into Hapl-o-Mat in MAC format, you can export your data to Arlequin format easly
+if you entered your data into Hapl-o-Mat in MAC format, you can convert your data to Arlequin format by using haplomat2arlequin

 download raw data containing 100 samples of HLA data from https://github.com/DKMS/Hapl-o-Mat/blob/master/examplePopulations/populationData_a.dat